seanhess/hyperbole/README.md

   el_ msg

 ```
-Views can tie interactions from UI elements to certain *Actions*.
+Views associate interactions from UI elements with *Actions*.
 We specify a server-side handler for Actions which returns new HTML.
 Actions can perform side effects, like reading and writing data to a database.

 ```haskell
 page :: (Hyperbole :> es) => Page es Response